HaasStefan/nx-giant/libs/claim/data-access/README.md

-# claim-domain
+# claim-data-access

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test claim-domain` to execute the unit tests.
+Run `nx test claim-data-access` to execute the unit tests.